fabiotosi92/NeRF-Supervised-Deep-Stereo/README.md

 * **State-of-the art, zero-shot generalization** results on challenging stereo datasets, without exploiting any ground-truth or real stereo pair.

-If you find this code useful in your research, please cite:
+:fountain_pen: If you find this code useful in your research, please cite:

 ```bibtex
 @inproceedings{Tosi_2023_CVPR,